karpathy/nanoGPT/README.md

 ```

 Whoa there, GPT, entering some dark place over there.
 I didn't really tune the hyperparameters in the config too much, feel free to try!
+## First time Contributors
+- First look at the issues that have not been resolved yet, or you can propose working on a feature that you may like to add
+- Make the changes in your local machine:
+  General guidelines to contributing:
+   - In your code, try to have comments (in python you put a hashtag in front of your comment).
+   - Make the code concise and make sure that the code you provide is not redundant.
+  Specific guidelines for this project:
+   - Leave a space between each if statement and else statement
+   - Make sure that pictures are in the assets folder
+   - Leave a space between functions
+   - Leave a space between classes
+   - Make sure that the __init__ function (class constructor) is the first function in the class
+   - Try to leave comments above each function/class/block of code.
+- Then submit a pull request.
+- In the pull request adhere with the following guidelines to ensure that your PR will be accepted (based off of existing accepted PR for this project):
+  - Make sure to have a clear title for your pull request.
+The title should be clear and should start with a verb for clarity and briefly explain what you did to what file.
+For example, "Added feature one to enhance performance for file.py".
+  - Try to explain what you did in the description of the pull request and if needed, reference other pull requests by their number like PR #123.
+  - Make sure to make a branch that has your changes and name it your-name_patch1 and then merge it to the karpathy-master branch

 ## sampling / inference